-Whether students are seeking a short-term experience or a lifelong career abroad, Career Advancement can assist them with securing professional opportunities outside of the United States.
+Whether students are seeking a short-term international experience or a lifelong career abroad, Career Advancement can assist them with securing professional opportunities outside of the United States.
 In addition to personalized advising, Career Advancement offers several professional development programs that help students explore and prepare for working abroad, including the Jeff Metcalf Internship Program, the Wanxiang Ambassador Fellows Program, career exploration “trek” site visits, and grants that fund living expenses for students completing unpaid internships outside of the United States.
-Students also have access to Going Global, a database of international job and internship opportunities that also provides country-specific advice on searching for jobs and preparing application materials.
+Students also have access to Going Global, a database of international job and internship opportunities that provides country-specific advice on searching for jobs and preparing application materials.
 Learn more about working abroad »

 Jeff Metcalf Internship Program

 The Jeff Metcalf Internship Program provides paid, substantive internships exclusively to UChicago students.
-Each year, the Metcalf Program offers several internships outside of the United States.
+Each year, the Metcalf Program offers more than one hundred internships outside of the United States.
 Previous Metcalf interns have worked in a variety of countries, including Belgium, China, France, Greece, India, Japan, the United Kingdom, and Zambia.
-International Metcalf employers represent a diverse range of industries, including education, financial services, government, nonprofits, and public policy.
+International Metcalf employers represent a diverse range of industries, including education, financial services, government, nonprofits, public policy, and many more.
 Learn more about Metcalfs »

 Career Exploration Treks

 Career exploration treks are one to three day field trips that give students the opportunity to visit industry-specific employers in a particular city or region.
 International treks allow students to experience another country’s work culture firsthand and familiarize themselves with professional opportunities in the area.
-Previous international trek destinations include Beijing, Cairo, Istanbul, London, Dubai, and Seoul.
+Previous international trek destinations include Beijing, Dubai, Hong Kong, London, Seoul, and Zurich.
 Learn more about Treks »